thephez/dash-docs/_includes/devdoc/dash-core/rpcs/rpcs/gettxout.md

   d: "The number of confirmations received for the transaction containing this output or `0` if the transaction hasn't been confirmed yet"

 - n: "→<br>`value`"
-  t: "number (bitcoins)"
+  t: "number (Dash)"
   p: "Required<br>(exactly 1)"
-  d: "The amount of bitcoins spent to this output.
+  d: "The amount of Dash spent to this output.
 May be `0`"

 - n: "→<br>`scriptPubKey`"
   t: "string : object"